 Biophilia, Fluminism, Symbiocene.
 An interview with Ginny Battson – 15/15\15 (15-15-15.org)

-Talk by Ginny Battson, recorded largely by the River Lugg (fieldwork of place) for playback at the English Shared Conference, Manchester, July 2022.
+Talk by Ginny Battson, recorded largely by the River Lugg (fieldwork of place) for playback at the English: Shared Futures Conference, Manchester, July 2022.
+Kindly introduced in my absence by Dr David Cooper.

 [above gentle rush of water, some traffic noise, birdsong, including cooing woodpigeons, and occasionally duck wings flapping in water]